Scientists now know the exact age of our galaxydating the formation of some parts of the Milky Way in just 800 million years following the Big Bang.

 Unfortunately, stars only spend a few million years in the subgiant phase, so a massive survey of stars is needed to find enough of them to yield useful data.
 So Xiang and Six used data from LAMOST (Large Celestial Area Fiber Multi-Object Spectroscopic Telescope) in China and the GAIA (Global Astrometric Interferometer for Astrophysics) spacecraft, European Space Agencyto study 247,104 subgiant stars ranging in age from 15 billion to 13.8 billion years.

-The results, when combined with future surveys using the same technique, could help astronomers better understand how galaxies form, how our galaxy formed, and how we came to be here to ponder any of these questions.
+The results, when combined with future surveys using the same technique, might help astronomers better understand how galaxies form, how our galaxy formed, and how we came to be here to ponder any of these questions.

 “With an innovative approach to estimating the birth dates of stars, Xiang and Rix have been able to help us better understand how our galaxy formed,” wrote University of Notre Dame physicist Timothy Beers in a comment that also appears. on Nature on Wednesday.